tpoisot/ms_spegen_cooc/reviews.md

 4. The discussion is a bit of a mess.
-In addition to speclling and grammatical errors, the arguments developed are not particularly cogent (at least to me – again here I was overwhelmed by the network jargon) and links to biology are not very clear.
+In addition to speclling and grammatical errors, the arguments developed are not particularly cogent (at least to me ‚Äì again here I was overwhelmed by the network jargon) and links to biology are not very clear.
 Links to the aims of the study are not clear but as stated above the aims of the study are not clear either.

-> We expect that (i) the better definition of network terminology and (ii) the changes made to the discussion in response to point 2 above will adress this comment.
+> We have revised the discussion to improve its flow.
+Many of the improvements resulted from (i) the better definition of network terminology and (ii) the changes made in response to point 2 above.

-5. Figure 2: legend is not stand-alone; x-axis labels – what are these?
+5. Figure 2: legend is not stand-alone; x-axis labels ‚Äì what are these?

-> We have fixed the figure legend.
+> We have revised the figure legend.

 6. Figure 3: legend is not stand-alone.
 What are empty triangles?